MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-cases.md

 In most cases, employee actions that create policy match alerts are inadvertent or accidental.
 Sending a reminder notice to the employee via email is an effective method for documenting case review and action, as well as a method to remind employees of corporate policies or point them to refresher training.
 Notices are generated from [notice templates that you create](insider-risk-management-notices.md) for your insider risk management infrastructure.

 It's important to remember that sending a notice to an employee ***does not*** resolve the case as *Closed*.
-In some cases, you may want to leave a case open after sending a notice to monitor for additional risk activities by the same employee without opening a new case.
+In some cases, you may want to leave a case open after sending a notice to an employee to look for additional risk activities without opening a new case.
 If you want to resolve a case after sending a notice, you must select the **Resolve case** as a follow-on step after sending a notice.

 To send a notice to the employee assigned to a case: